Skip to content

 };

-Verification: Tested on GCC 15.2.1, multiple [[no_unique_address]] empty members don't necessarily share the same address, but the first empty member's address might be the same as a subsequent non-empty member.
-The optimization effect of sizeof is definite and significant.
+Verification: Tested on GCC 15.2.1, multiple [[no_unique_address]] empty members do not necessarily share the same address, but the first empty member may share the same address as a subsequent non-empty member.
+The optimization effect of [[no_unique_address]] is definite and significant.

-If you need to take the addresses of these members or point references to them, be extra careful — their addresses might be identical.
-Additionally, this attribute only works for empty classes.
+If you need to take the address of these members or point to them with references, be extremely careful—their addresses might be identical.
+Also, this attribute only works for empty classes.
 If the class has data members, adding it has no effect:

 cpp